 A person might establish a charitable trust that could provide income to the donor (or someone else) for a period of time (often for life).
 After this gift-deferral period, the trust would mature and the remaining assets would go to one or more charitable beneficiaries.

-This is a gift of securities, real or personal property, held long-term which has increased in value since date of acquisition, given outright to Aggieland Humane Society or as the funding asset for a lifetime income plan.
+This is a gift of securities, real or personal property, which has increased in value since date of acquisition, given outright to Aggieland Humane Society or as the funding asset for a lifetime income plan.

 A person may wish to name Aggieland Humane Society as the beneficiary of an existing policy which is no longer needed for the donor’s original purpose, or to purchase a new policy making Aggieland Humane Society the owner or beneficiary.